Aspropyrgos: Etymology

 The name 'Aspropyrgos' is derived from the Greek words άσπρο, meaning 'white', and πύργος, meaning 'castle' or 'tower'.

 Geography

 Aspropyrgos is located 15 km northwest of the city center of Athens in the Thriasio Plain.
 It is 5 km northeast of Elefsina, near the Saronic Gulf coast.
 Mount Parnitha forms its northern border, and the Aigaleo hills its southeastern border.
 The Elefsina Military Airbase lies to its west.

 The main street is Dimokratias ('Democracy') Avenue.
-Aspropyrgos can be accessed from the Motorway 6 (Elefsina - Athens International Airport) and the Motorway 65 (Ano Liosia - Aspropyrgos).
-It is also accessible through the Motorway A6 exit 4.
+Aspropyrgos can be accessed from the A6 motorway (Elefsina - Athens International Airport) and the A65 motorway (Ano Liosia - Aspropyrgos).
+It is also accessible through A6 exit 4.
 (The industrial area is in the southeastern part of Aspropyrgos.
 The Aspropyrgos railway station is served by Proastiakos trains from the Athens International Airport to Kiato (Peloponnese).